-Staff serves on the selections committee for entry into this program that provides support services and rent assistance for a one-to-two-year term for candidates with educational and/or vocational training plans to find employment at a level to reduce the need for government assistance payments.
-The program provides deep supportive services to the clients to move toward self-sufficiency within a 2-year time period.
+Staff serves on the selections committee for entry into the HIP Housing Self Sufficiency Program, which provides support services and rental assistance for candidates through educational and/or vocational training plans.
+The program helps clients find employment at a level to reduce the need for government assistance payments.
+The program provides deep supportive services to help clients move toward self-sufficiency within a two-year time period.